 Today, overlooking the river from atop a high, narrow ridge "two miles long and two yards wide," it remains the West Feliciana parish seat.
 Tourists visit its picturesque downtown, a lively Main Street Community and National Register Historic District.

-Antebellum plantations and gardens draw tourists year-round, and the unique hilly terrain provides unsurpassed recreational opportunities for hiking, bicycling, birding, hunting, and nature studies.
+The abounding landscape, gardens and antebellum homes draw tourists year-round, and the unique hilly terrain provides unsurpassed recreational opportunities for hiking, bicycling, birding, hunting, and nature studies.

-Ever since John James Audubon painted dozens of birds in West Felicianain 1821, artists, writers, and other visitors have found inspiration in this scenic,unspoiled spot.
+Ever since John James Audubon painted dozens of birds in West Feliciana, 1821, artists, writers, and other visitors have found inspiration in this scenic, unspoiled spot.